jetstreamapp/jetstream/README.md

 ## Running Locally

+📓 You can choose to skip authentication by setting the environment variable `EXAMPLE_USER_OVERRIDE=true`.
+This is set to true by default in the `.env.example` file.
+🌟 To use this, don't click the login button, but instead just go to `http://localhost:3333/app` directly

-The easiest way to run Jetstream is to download the pre-built and transpiled javascript files and run them using NodeJs.
+The easiest way to run Jetstream locally is to download the pre-built and transpiled javascript files and run them using NodeJs.

 Jetstream relies on a Postgres database, so you either need to [run Postgresql locally](https://www.postgresql.org/download/) or use a managed provider such as one from the list below.
 Optionally you can run jetstream in a Docker container which includes Postgresql.